24sint/FlattenArray/README.md

-# FlattenArray
+## FlattenArray
-## This Repo created to show a simple faltten array code to dosplay the result.
+- This Repo created to show a simple faltten array code to display the result.